Monitoring progress of work

 Once capacity is displayed in your team, you can then visualize how team-specific work is distributed across multiple sprints.
 This helps you determine if too much work has been scheduled for a sprint, and helps you plan out how to distribute work in overbooked sprints.

-In the above example, clicking the capacity bar of a sprint will display the capacity details which may include:
+Clicking the capacity bar of a sprint will display the following:

-- The percentage of issues that have been completed
+- percentage of issues that have been completed (if sprint is active)

-- The number of unestimated issues in the sprint
+- number of unestimated issues in the sprint

 Understanding capacity details in Scrum and Kanban